Anglo-Dutch wars: Fourth war: 1780–1784

 In 1688, the Dutch feared that England might align with France in the upcoming Nine Years' War, potentially repeating the crisis of 1672.
 To prevent this, William of Orange, making use of an invitation from seven influential and discontented Englishmen, led a Dutch invasion force that landed at Torbay in Devon.
 From there, he marched on London and successfully deposed James II of England.
 While occupying London with his troops William was placed on the English throne, on the basis of the Bill of Rights, alongside his English wife Mary.
-His reign ended further Anglo-Dutch conflicts and both states joined forces to fight the expansionist policies of Louis XIV of France.
+His reign ended further Anglo-Dutch conflicts and the two states joined forces to fight the expansionist policies of Louis XIV of France.
 Though remaining allies, England (and after 1707, Great Britain) quickly surpassed the Dutch in military and economic power.
 From roughly 1720 onwards, Dutch economic growth experienced a significant decline, and in 1780, the per capita gross national income of Britain surpassed their Dutch counterparts, leading to rising levels of resentment from the latter.

 The Diplomatic Revolution brought this to light and during the following Seven Years' War the Dutch remained neutral.
 When Britain's North American colonies revolted against British rule in 1776, the Dutch provided indirect support to the rebels, angering the British, who eventually declared war on the Dutch in 1780.
 By this point, the Dutch navy had severely weakened, possessing only 20 ships of the line.
 The conflict consisted mostly of a series of successful British operations against Dutch colonial interests, though one fleet action took place at the battle of Dogger Bank on 5 August 1781, which was indecisive.
 The war ended in a conclusive British victory and exposed the weakness of the political and economic foundations of the Dutch Republic, leading to instability and revolution.